All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is online semaglutide the same as what I would get from my doctor?

-Compounded semaglutide contains the same active ingredient as brand-name medications.
-It is prescribed by a licensed provider and prepared by a licensed US-based 503A pharmacy.
+Compounded semaglutide contains compounded formulations prescribed by licensed physicians.
+It's prescribed by a licensed provider and prepared by a licensed US-based 503A pharmacy.
 Your provider evaluates your needs and prescribes based on your individual health profile.

 What if I get denied for semaglutide?

-Denial does not mean you are out of options.
+Denial doesn't mean you're out of options.
 Common reasons include incomplete health information, BMI below the threshold, or a contraindication that needs further evaluation.
 Your provider can discuss alternatives, including other GLP-1 medications or a plan to address the specific issue that led to the denial.

 Can I switch from brand-name semaglutide to compounded?